Is a Roth Conversion Right for Me?

 JoAnn and Dean Barber discussed Roth Conversions in our recent The Guided Retirement Show podcast episode, “What Retirees Need to Know About Roth Conversions.”
 Make sure to listen here, on YouTube, or on your favorite podcast app.
 Don’t forget to subscribe for more!

 Point is, IRA conversions are complicated and can affect your entire plan if you don’t make sure the conversion works for your plan.
 So, Roth conversions aren’t always right for everyone.
 If you’re thinking about your IRA and aren’t sure what your next step is, we’re here to help!
 Our financial advisors and CPAs in Kansas City can break-down your plan and help guide you in the right direction with your IRA, no cost and no-obligation.
-Fill out the form below or give our office in Lenexa a call, at 913-393-1000.
+Schedule a complimentary consultation below or give our office in Lenexa a call, at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.